IanFeldman/ssd/README.md

 # ssd
 2025 Cal Poly EE/CPE senior project exploring nonvolatile flash storage.
-Includes a [prototype design](#nor) using an 8051 and small NOR flash IC and the [final design](#nand) with a modern Atmel microcontroller and multiple high-density NAND flash ICs on a custom PCB.
+Includes a [prototype design](#nor-prototype-2) using an 8051 and small NOR flash IC and the [final design](#nand-final) with a modern Atmel microcontroller and multiple high-density NAND flash ICs on a custom PCB.

-## nand
+## nand-final
 2Gib NAND flash memory board with virtual serial interface over USB.
 Supports default and RAID 1 configurations.

 ### Firmware Build and Flash Instructions (Linux)